digforit/digforit.github.io/en/README.md

 Welcome to the DIG platform!
 We offer you the most spectacular games on the TRON blockchain.
 What can you expect from us and what makes the DIG platform unique?

-We build our games in Unity3D for maximum gaming experience.
+We build our games in Unity3D for the maximum gaming experience.
 This gives us the opportunity to offer our games on mobile devices and Mac / PC platforms.
 Our goal is to develop and expand a sustainable gaming platform.
-For this reason, the team counts with a community that helps to improve in every aspect of the platform and games possible.
+For this reason, the team counts on a community that will provide feedback to help improve all aspects of the platform and its games.
 Join our community,  tell us your experience and how can we improve it.

-The sophisticated tokenomic strategy is unique and solid.
-Allowing players and supporters to enjoy it in a balance and <a href="https://medium.com/@digforit/scc-buy-back-and-burn-2b578932589f" target="_blank">unique</a> way.
+The sophisticated tokenomic strategy is unique and dynamic.
+Allowing players and supporters to enjoy it in a balanced and <a href="https://medium.com/@digforit/scc-buy-back-and-burn-2b578932589f" target="_blank">rewarding</a> way.

-Quality is at #1 with the DIG team!
-Convince yourself and join our community.
+Quality is priority #1 with the DIG team!
+Come see for yourself and join our community.
 You will be able to mine and obtain TRX among other tokens like SCC by playing the games!
-You can win some tokens with our Auction or Leaderboard.
+You can also win tokens with our Auction or Leaderboard.
 Experience the 'next level' blockchain games yourself!
 Game On!

 Happy Digging

-**Information of DigForIt**
+**DigForIt Resources and Social Media**

 Home: https://digforit.win<br>
 Telegram: https://t.me/DIGforIT<br>